MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-prepare-app.md

 # Prepare app to call an API in a Node.js web application

-In this article, you prepare the app project you created in [Tutorial: Prepare your customer tenant to sign in users in a Node.js web app](tutorial-web-app-node-sign-in-prepare-tenant.md) to call a wen API.
+In this article, you prepare the app project you created in [Tutorial: Prepare your customer tenant to sign in users in a Node.js web app](tutorial-web-app-node-sign-in-prepare-tenant.md) to call a web API.
 This article is the second part of a four-part guide series.

 ## Prerequisites